15 Signs That Your Relationship Could Turn Abusive

 Your partner’s alarmingly controlling

 Controlling or overprotective behavior from one partner is a reliable indicator that a relationship could turn abusive.
 If your partner asks you where you go, starts timing your absence from the house, or inquires about your whereabouts during the day, he or she may some issues with control and may be insecure, warns Rudi Rahbar, a clinical psychologist who specializes in couples and families.
+You might be experiencing gaslighting—here’s how to tell.

 Your partner’s previous relationships were always a “problem”